antonakovic/hangman-python/README.md

 # Hangman Game - Python

-This is a classic Hangman game developed in Python.
+This is a classic Hangman game with Greek words developed in Python.

 ## Features
 - Random word selection